AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ## Panel types

-The following panel types are available in Analysis Workspace:
+The following panel types are available in Analysis Workspace for [!UICONTROL Customer Journey Analytics]:

 | Panel name | Description |
 | --- | --- |